Quick Answer

 Photo-friendly corner with perfect lighting

-Impact: 3-4 social media posts daily featuring our tables.
+Impact: A steady stream of daily social posts featuring our tables.

 4. The "Community Table" Concept